qooxdoo/qooxdoo/README.md

 * [Dependencies - How they are handled in QxCompiler](docs/Dependencies.md)

+##Minimum Requirements
+QxCompiler requires Node 4.x or 5.x - Node v0.12 and earlier will not work; you also need to have ImageMagick installed

 ##Is QxCompiler a complete replacement for generate.py?
 Not quite - QxCompiler is focused on compiling applications (including collecting resources) whereas generate.py includes features for building and running test suites, creating API documentatino, building distributions, creating skeleton applications, etc.
 It would not be hard to replicate those extra facilities provided by generate.py using QxCompiler as a base, but it's not the focus of this project.

 ##What about config.json?
 QOOXDOO_PATH?
 config.json is not used by QxCompiler

 ##Contributing and Getting In Touch
 Please get stuck in to any aspects you'd like to work on - I'm open to pull requests, and you can contact me to chat